banditburai/starmerge/README.md

 ## License

-This is a port of [tailwind-merge](https://github.com/dcastil/tailwind-merge/tree/v3.0.2) which is also licensed under the [MIT License](https://github.com/dcastil/tailwind-merge/blob/v3.0.2/LICENSE.md).
+Licensed under the MIT License.
+This is a port of [tailwind-merge](https://github.com/dcastil/tailwind-merge) which is also licensed under the MIT License.

 ## Disclaimer

-This is an unofficial port and is not affiliated with or endorsed by the original tailwind-merge project or Tailwind CSS.
+This is an independent port and is not officially affiliated with or endorsed by the original tailwind-merge project or Tailwind CSS.